-Mel B’s Abusive Husband Stephen Belafonte Seeks Spousal Support After Shocking Restraining Order
+Mel B’s Allegedly Abusive Husband, Stephen Belafonte, Seeks Spousal Support After Shocking Restraining Order

 Stephen’s History Of Violence

-Both Stephen and Mel B had been previously married but Stephen did not reveal is 1997 marriage to Nancy Carmell on official documents.
-His wife disappeared to Honolulu and said that she just wanted to forget Stephen she then apparently told her friend that he was an emotionally abusive person.
+Both Stephen and Mel B had been previously married but Stephen did not reveal his 1997 marriage to Nancy Carmell on official documents.
+His wife disappeared and went to Honolulu and said that she just wanted to forget Stephen.
+She then apparently told her friend that he was an emotionally abusive person.

-He has also been accused of beating his ex Nicole Contreras as well as attacking two men.
+He has also been accused of beating his ex, Nicole Contreras, as well as attacking two men.
 He was charged for attacking Nicole after he got drunk and attacked her.

-The film producer had assaulted the two men and had apparently thrown a missile at their car.
+The film producer had assaulted two men and had apparently thrown a missile at their car.
 He was then charged with vandalism and he paid for the damages to their car.

-With an unfortunate criminal record which also includes him being charged with burglary and theft in 1994 and would find himself being convicted.
+Belafonte has an unfortunate criminal record, which also includes charges of burglary and theft in 1994 that had him convicted.

-Years ago pictures surfaced f Stephen apparently defending Mel’s honor as he beat up a man at a hotel.
-He had apparently made horrible comments about Mel and this led Stephen to attacking this man.
+Years ago, pictures surfaced of Stephen defending Mel’s honor as he beat up a man at a hotel.
+The man allegedly made horrible comments about Mel and this led Stephen to attack the man.

 Back to la!!
 Im going going back back to Cali!! #biggie #jetlife